Walla Walla Valley AVA (Oregon)

 about this subregion

-Nestled in Oregon, Walla Walla Valley AVA stands out for its diverse landscape.
+Nestled in the Oregon wine region of United States, Walla Walla Valley AVA stands out for its diverse landscape.
 Rolling hills, fertile valleys, and the meandering Walla Walla River define the region.
 The primary grape varieties here are Syrah, Cabernet Sauvignon, and Merlot, thriving in the region's favorable climate with warm days and cool nights, crucial for preserving grape acidity while allowing full ripening.

 Walla Walla Valley AVA's terroir, a mix of well-drained soils and ample sunlight, promotes grape health and flavor concentration.
 Soils vary from rocky basalt to loamy silt, offering diverse growing conditions for these grape varieties.